james-millner/jamesmillner.dev/content/posts/2-RaspberryPiDay/index.md

 We heavily use Prometheus and Grafana at Sky Betting & Gaming, so I was quite keen to replicate that.
 Now to save this post from becoming too long, I want to link out to [Carlos Eduardo's Cluster Monitoring Repo](https://github.com/carlosedp/cluster-monitoring) This has a wealth of instructions for setting up
 Prometheus, Grafana, Alertmanager and more!
+It also has support for K3s, but plenty of other Kubernetes setups.

 Do check it out, as it can give you some great monitoring tooling for you cluster through prom-operator.
 It also gives you a solid interface so that you can scrape metrics from your own deployments.
 Here's some examples of the dashboards you get for free: